 Dividing the house in a Texas divorce

-Either as a result of the property being classified as separate property or not, the house can be awarded to either you or your spouse as part of the divorce.
-There are always a lot of details associated with this but you need to know that it is entirely possible that either you or your spouse could walk out of your divorce with an ownership interest in the house.
+Either as a result of the property being classified as separate or not, the house can be awarded to either you or your spouse as part of the divorce.
+There are always a lot of details associated with this, but you need to know that it is entirely possible that either you or your spouse could walk out of your divorce with an ownership interest in the house.
 Failing to make a mortgage payment on time could result in your spouse coming back into the picture, but otherwise, the property could be yours free and clear after the divorce.

 The ins and outs of mortgages associated with homes in a Texas divorce-tomorrow's blog post topic

 We have not even begun to scratch the surface about homes and divorces.
 For instance- we haven't shared with you any information related to the home mortgage.
 Suppose your spouse cannot refinance the home loan after your case is through.
-Your name would remain on the original mortgage and that lender would look to you if a few payments are missed.
+Your name would remain on the original mortgage, and that lender would look to you if a few payments are missed.
 What would you do to protect yourself and your credit?
 Stay tuned tomorrow to find out more.

-In the meantime, if you have any questions about the material that we shared in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
+In the meantime, if you have any questions about the material that we shared in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
 We can answer your questions and address your concerns in a comfortable, pressure-free environment.

 Our attorneys represent clients in all of the family courts of southeast Texas.
 Our goals are simple for your case: to represent you and your interests to the best of our abilities and to maximize your position and that of your family about your divorce or child custody matter.